 In family law matters, the most commonly used alternative dispute resolution methods are Family Dispute Resolution (FDR) and Mediation.
 In both FDR and Mediation, parties have the opportunity to vent their concerns and contemplate a resolution to their family law dispute with the guidance of an independent facilitator.

 Alternative Dispute Resolution processes aim to guide families away from the adversarial process of traditional litigation.
 The processes provide a forum for separating parties to cooperate and develop realistic and creative solutions to their family law disputes which are not otherwise available in court.

 Family Dispute Resolution

-A party must file a certificate provided by the FDR Practitioner at the time that they file an application seeking orders in relation to children.
-Parties are only excused from filing these certificates in exceptional circumstances such as where there has been family violence or where there is urgency.
+A party applying to the Court for parenting orders must file the certificate provided by the FDR Practitioner along with their Court application.
+Parties are only excused from filing these certificates in exceptional circumstances such as where there has been family violence or where there are circumstances requiring urgent Court Orders.

 FDR is a confidential, cost effective means of resolving disputes.
 We are supportive of clients attending FDR to try to resolve parenting disputes and refer them to organisations such as Relationships Australia Victoria, which has a number of experienced FDR Practitioners.

 Mediation is a structured negotiation process in which a neutral third person known as a “mediator” assists the parties to identify and assess options and negotiate an agreement to resolve their dispute.
 It is a confidential process which means that what is discussed during the mediation cannot be brought up by the other party at a later date in Court.

 In family law mediations, the parties are usually represented by their lawyer, and the mediator is often an experienced barrister who is also trained as a mediator.
 The mediator will typically be jointly appointed, and their fees will be shared by both parties.